Sautéed Carrots with Bacon Dijon Dressing

 Sautéed carrots tossed with a bacon Dijon dressing is an irresistible side dish.
 The slightly caramelized carrots get a spicy and smoky layer of flavor that makes them truly delectable!

 Carrots are truly magnificent as a side dish.
-These honey-glazed carrots stand the test of time.
+These honey-glazed carrots (or air fryer carrots) stand the test of time.
 But any recipe that has bacon added to it levels it up immediately – am I right?
 That’s why you’re going to fall head over heels for these sauteed carrots that are coated in an incredibly delicious bacon Dijon dressing.
 Plus, the smell of the sweet and savory flavors as the carrots cook is just *a chef’s kiss*.

 This carrot side dish can be served any time of year, but it really hits home for a Thanksgiving side dish.
 So grab a big bundle of carrots this season to make the best-sautéed carrots ever.